Car-Free Living

 ⬆️ Lifestyle of Carlessness!

 The Wild Wild Web degraded into a bastion for bullshitters to thrive within: Wherever the (proverbial) rubber meats the road, they're always absent!
 Turds keep coming out of their mouth but no money ever comes out of their pocket: That's the sum definition of a Bullshitter!
 Cash talks but bullshit walks!
-They cannot put their money where their mouth is because it's always full of crap.
+Put your money where your mouth is!
+They cannot because it's always full of crap!

 Admittedly there are rare places on the North American continent where it's not a good place to live, especially if you're grocery store dependent.
 Now, once a person understands that grocery stores have only been around for a small fraction of our species existence, they will have to figure out on their own how the first 99.999%+ of humanity lived without them.
 And that may be difficult, because after all, I can easily teach Middle School kids how to live their entire lives without a car.